Skip to content

 Develop a set of indicators to assess the ways in which racism could contribute to atrocity crimes;

-Drawing on the UN Framework, in December 2023 partners published a set of indicators, available below, that can be used by international and national actors to assess the ways in which racism could contribute to atrocity crimes.
+Drawing on the UN Framework, in May 2024 partners published a set of indicators that can be used by international and national actors to assess the ways in which racism could contribute to atrocity crimes.

 Publish case studies from Brazil, South Africa, Colombia, Namibia and Sri Lanka;